miguelric/RequestsLog/README.md

 ---

-### Frameworks, dependencies, any clarifications on semantics, and helpful documentation
+### Frameworks, dependencies, any clarifications on semantics, and helpful documentation <a name="s2"/>
 This is a Flask application that uses the Flask-SQLAlchemy extension (an ORM).

 Flask Documentation: https://flask.palletsprojects.com/en/1.1.x/